 Parking income is derived from the City's network of parking meters and two car parking stations located in Goulburn Street, in the Central Business District, and in Kings Cross.
-Total parking income makes up around 7% of the Income from Continuing Operations for the City.
+Total parking income makes up around 6.6% of the Income from Continuing Operations for the City.
 Parking income is predicted to rise close to CPI levels over the ten year period of the Long Term Financial Plan.

 Reduced activity in the CBD due to the Covid-19 has had an immediate and significant adverse impact on the City's Parking Income.
-While it is not known at this stage how long the broader Federal and State Governments' movement restrictions will remain in place, Parking Income is predicted to remain low over the medium term and gradually return to 'business as usual' levels seen prior to the pandemic.
+Whilst restrictions have begun to ease in June 2020, parking activity remains below typical levels within the City.
+Parking Income is predicted to remain low over the medium term and gradually return to 'business as usual' levels seen prior to the pandemic.